prajitdas/AndroidAnalytics/README.md

 ##Step two: Database creation
 **BE CAREFUL WITH THIS CODE.**

-**THIS CODE WILL DESTROY YOUR DATABASE, IF IT EXISTS AND RECREATE IT!**
+**THIS CODE WILL DESTROY YOUR DATABASE, IF IT EXISTS, AND RECREATE IT!**
 * createDatbase.py: This is the step where the database is created where your data will be stored.
 	+ Usage: python createDatbase.py